In an increasingly multilingual world, a WordPress translation plugin helps you connect with visitors in their native languages.

 This can have some real positive effects on your site.
 With the right WordPress translation plugin, it’s surprisingly simple to start offering your WordPress site in different languages.

-In this post, you’ll learn exactly how to get started with WordPress translation using a free WordPress multilingual plugin, as well as the two big ways in which going multilingual can help your website grow and succeed.
+In this post, you’ll learn exactly how to get started with WordPress translation using a WordPress multilingual plugin, as well as the two big ways in which going multilingual can help your website grow and succeed.

 WordPress Add Language: Why It’s Important (Two Benefits)